AFIT-R/afit-r.github.io/analytics/descriptive/kmeans_clustering.md

 <img src="/public/images/analytics/clustering/kmeans/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />

-Alternatively, you can plot the data
+Alternatively, you can use standard pairwise scatter plots to illustrate the clusters compared to the original variables.

 ```r
 df %>%